Documentation Index

 Assigning Ownership

-Each saved search can be assigned to a member of your organization.
-Assignment doesn’t restrict access; everyone can still see and open the search.
-It’s a lightweight ownership signal so your team knows who’s responsible for reviewing matches.
+Each saved search can be assigned to an organization member.
+Assignment is only an ownership signal: everyone can still see and open the search.
 To assign or reassign:- Open the row’s actions menu and pick Assign to, or

 - Click the assignee cell directly in the table and choose a member from the dropdown.